 Ordinary negligence is comparable to carelessness.
 Gross negligence means someone was not merely careless but showed a complete disregard for other people’s safety.
 Gross negligence is also malice, intentional harm, or fraud.

 In addition to compensatory damages, you could be awarded punitive damages for an injury caused by gross negligence.
 Punitive damages punish the wrongdoer.

 You could be entitled to compensation for an accident or injury that was not your fault.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Get your free consultation from Staver Accident Injury Lawyers, P.C.
 Call (312) 236-2900 or contact us online.
 If you have a valid case, we can help you recover damages for your medical bills, lost pay, and other expenses.
 Our attorneys work on a contingent fee basis, which means no win, no fee.